 - And self-analysis.

-If collaboration can help workers think critically, pool talent together, and teach other employees to communicate more effectively, then projects, and ultimately businesses, can thrive off this variety of strengths.
+If collaboration in the workplace can help workers think critically, pool talent together, and teach other employees to communicate more effectively, then projects, and ultimately businesses, can thrive off this variety of strengths.
 Ultimately, collaboration should strengthen the process as well as the end result.

 Often, businesses have many means of communication, data stored in different places, and employees working all over the world.
 With so many moving parts in a company, collaboration is not just beneficial — it’s a necessity to keep your employees connected and empowered to do their jobs.